Is College accommodation available for PGCE students?

 Shared fully-fitted kitchens

-Applicants who are due to commence their studies in September will be contacted via email with the webpage link for our first set of information in late March/early April.
-This webpage contains the online accommodation application form and a detailed guide to accommodation.
-If you wish to apply for a room in College, and you have been accepted as a member of Homerton for the PGCE course, you must complete the online application form.
+Applicants who are due to commence their studies in September will be contacted via email with the webpage link for our first set of information in April.
+This webpage contains the online accommodation survey and a detailed guide to accommodation.
+If you wish to apply for a room in College, and you have been accepted as a member of Homerton for the PGCE course, you must complete the online accommodation survey confirming that you would like a room and any additional information that might make you a priority.
 Please note: this does not guarantee a room.
 Applications from non-members will not be considered.

 All College rooms are allocated in July; if the College is in a position to offer residential accommodation you will be contacted by email.
 If you know will be travelling over summer, please provide an email address where you or your representative can be reached.
 If you do not answer this email, for any reason, it will be assumed you do not wish to take up the offer of residential accommodation.